Sacramento Personal Injury Lawyer For Electronic Cigarette-Related Explosions

 E-cigs were first patented in 2003 and have been available for sale in the U.S. since 2007.
 They have been rapidly growing in popularity – more than 2.5 million Americans are using electronic cigarettes, or personal vaporizers, and this number is growing.
 E-cigs come in a variety of forms and because of this, cases involving explosions have been increasing.

-Keep in mind that The National Fire Incident Reporting System (NFIRS) does not collect information that is specific enough to provide accurate analysis of the impact of e-cigarrette fires so often, the media reports, which many not necessarily be as reliable, are used as alternative sources for gathering data.
+Keep in mind that The National Fire Incident Reporting System (NFIRS) does not collect information that is specific enough to provide accurate analysis of the impact of e-cigarette fires so often, the media reports, which many not necessarily be as reliable, are used as alternative sources for gathering data.
 Regardless, over 100 reported cases of e-cig explosions have caused injuries or deaths throughout the world.
-If you or a loved one has suffered injuries from e-cigarretes, don’t wait to talk to a personal injury lawyer in Sacramento, CA.
+If you or a loved one has suffered injuries from e-cigarettes, don’t wait to talk to a personal injury lawyer in Sacramento.

 Lithium-ion batteries in devices such as cellphones and laptops have also been known to cause fires, but the design of e-cigs makes these devices more likely to explode if the battery fails.
 According to FEMA, Federal Emergency Management Agency, all the electrolytes currently used in lithium-ion batteries are either flammable or combustible liquids which can cause fire and explosion if the battery overheats.
 E-cigarettes are different from other electronic consumer devices because the battery is installed in a cylindrical device that has its weakest structural point at the ends.
 When the battery seal ruptures, the pressure within the e-cigarette cylinder builds quickly and instantly ruptures.
 As a result, the battery can be propelled across the room like a bullet.
 Unlike e-cigs, laptops and other portable tools are contained in rigid plastic cases that prevent the battery from rocketing away.